mayconblopes/closet_rustic_kids/README.md

 # About this project

 This project is an ecommerce website built as a conceptual site for studying purposes.
-It has many key concepts, such as components, hooks, routes, authentication, Firebase, styled-components, deployment processes, and much more in ReactJS, JavaScript, and CSS.
+It has many key concepts, such as components, hooks, routes, authentication, Firebase, styled-components, deploy, and a lot about ReactJS, JavaScript and CSS.

 The backend is supplied by Firebase, and the frontend has authentication, route, and cart functionalities.